Issues to Consider

 Home care options are typically either personal aides, also known as homemakers, or home health aides.
 A personal aide may not need to be licensed or certified; it varies from state to state.
 The big distinction is that home health aides are usually certified nursing assistants (CNAs) who provide medical-like tasks, whether it’s dispensing medication, changing dressings, or helping with medical equipment.
 They may also do some of the personal grooming or other tasks performed by an in-home aide.

 A doctor might prescribe a home health aide after surgery, for at-home rehabilitation or if a patient is unable to take care of himself.
-Medicare, Medicaid or a private health insurance policy may cover the cost for a limited time.
+Medicare, Medicaid or a private health insurance policy may cover the care options costs for a limited time.

 Rates vary depending on how you hire (look on your own vs. an agency), the tasks required and your state and area.
 That said, the national median rate for both personal care assistants and home health aides is $20/hr.
 That translates to around $45,000/yr.
 Compare this to assisted living which has a median annual rate of $43,200 and $80,300-$91,250 at a nursing home.